top of page

 • Improving enforcement so the community gets its fair share

-More information on Home Rule and other ways to generate revenue and economic growth such as DDAs, and URAs can be found under the RESOURCES tab on
+More information on Home Rule, DDAs, and URAs can be found on the Resources Page.

 Anchor 1